basicsofthebible/basicsofthebible.org/studyguide/DigDeeper.md

 ### Week 4: Acts
 *Focus points:*

-Acts 26:17-18: the book of Acts is one of the most exciting to read in the entire Bible.
+<span class="bbsg_highlight">Acts 26:17-18:</span> the book of Acts is one of the most exciting to read in the entire Bible.
 As such, it is hard to summarize such an amazing book in a few sentences.
 Consider the speech of Paul in chapter 26, verses 17-18, as you reflect back on the book of Acts, for this is a model of what Jesus would have us do even today.
 That is, to bring others out of darkness and into the light.

 ## Week 5
 Day 29: Ephesians 4-6